kidusasfaw/spatPomp/cran-comments.md

 ## devtools::check_mac_release()

-The following NOTEs and the corresponding WARNING did not seem to require any action.
-The spatPomp package is not supporsed to include the source for the packages that it requires, and installing them from CRAN is the intended action.
+The following WARNING and the corresponding NOTEs did not seem to require any action.
+The spatPomp package is not supposed to include the source for the packages that it requires, and installing them from CRAN is the intended action.

 Building package dependency tree..
 (from /Volumes/PkgBuild/work/1701616455-16fc4133d5f711ca/packages/CRAN/src/contrib)